RaeOfChey/ReadMeGenie/README.md

 - Navigate to the project directory: cd readme-generator-ReadMeGenie
 - Install the necessary dependencies: npm install

+This project uses the inquirer package to facilitate interactive command-line user prompts.

 ## Usage
 Follow the steps below to use ReadMeGenie.